Hobart2967/lending-statistics-service/README.md

 ## Notes

 - Since I have never worked with Graph Databases, I chose Maria DB / MySQL for simplicity and implementation speed reasons.
 This does not mean I'd go for that in a business use case, because it may be worth looking at other solutions as well, as they may suit better.
+- One thing that can be improved for sure is the handling of queues and messages with Redis - My queues knowledge is limited to MSMQ and SQS, so I would see potential in improving here.
+- Testing strategy: I decided to go for mocking instead of booting up the whole container for Unit Tests.
+This gains build speed and does not loose anything, as I still to integration testing - keeping the whole wiring tested.

+## Outlook

+Things that at minimum are still open:

+- Technical, as well as business documentation is missing.
+It would help looking at this service in 3 years to get into details when trying to fix or extend this service.
+- Tests are technically not yet covering a satisfying amount of code and use cases.
+Especially when thinking about "rainy day" cases, there can be more tests.
+I focused on the main aspects for time reasons.
+- When I would plan to continue the project, I would also ensure to have security implemented.
+This API is implemented completely publicly visible which is bad for the data we deal with.
+That includes
+  - Token / Authorization verification
+  - DDoS Protection, etc.
+  - Application Firewall & Intrusion detection.
+- Deployment to a stage is not yet implemented and still needs to be done.
+- Monitoring and Technical Support fragments is missing - e.g. for observing queues, dlq's and exceptions.
+- There is no customer facing application at this time.
+This project has been implemented solely as backend project, providing APIs.
+- Performance optimizations
+  - Currently, the job gets all bank accounts and processes them one after the other.
+What could be done instead, is creating a queue entry for each bank account, processing the accounts in parallel.
+  - Database optimizations can be made.
+I already hinted some indices in the entities, but there could be more optimizations that can be done.